-ENGLISH LANGUAGE DEVELOPMENT
+ENGLISH AS A SECOND LANGUAGE

-English Language Development (ELD) is a program that is available to any student whose parent indicates that English is not the student's primary language or not the primary language spoken in the home and meets the eligibility requirements for admission into the program.
+English as a Second Language (ESL) is a program that is available to any student whose parent indicates that English is not the student's primary language or not the primary language spoken in the home and meets the eligibility requirements for admission into the program.
 The program is designed to provide English Language Learners with the English Language skills necessary to be successful in meeting the demands of the district's curriculum.